Melkeydev/go-blueprint/README.md

 go-blueprint create --advanced
 ```

-Both advanced features can be enabled using the `--feature` flag along with the `--advanced` flag.
+Advanced features can be enabled using the `--feature` flag along with the `--advanced` flag.

 For HTMX:
 ```bash